hasura/ndc-open-api-lambda/README.md

 The Docker Container will output the generated files at `/etc/connector`.
 Please ensure that a volume mount is present at that directory while using the `docker run` command

+> [!NOTE]
-NOTE: The Docker Container uses the NDC Open API Lambda Connector CLI internally, so `-h` on any command will print the help for that command.
+> The Docker Container uses the NDC Open API Lambda Connector CLI internally, so `-h` on any command will print the help for that command.
 Also, env vars can be substituted with CLI flags passed to the `docker run` command

 ### Examples